What is Business Process Outsourcing (BPO)?

 7 steps to establishing IT outsourcing cooperation

-Every outsourcing process starts with assessing the business needs and planning the sourcing process.
-Next comes the selection of providers, negotiation of the contract, executing service transition, monitoring and controlling.
+Every Business Process Outsourcing starts with assessing the company needs and planning the sourcing process.
+Next comes the selection of service providers, negotiation of the contract, executing service transition, monitoring and controlling.
 Let’s have a closer look at the seven steps of the IT outsourcing process.

 Key phases of the outsourcing process